bryanabsmith/IAACS/README.md

 Icons - licenced under the Creative Commons Attribution-ShareAlike 4.0 International Public License.
 The icons are courtesy of Google (see [here](https://github.com/google/material-design-icons)).

+Fonts - (c) 2014 Mozilla and Telefonica S.A.
+Licenced under the SIL Open Font Licence.

 Mapping library - courtesy of MapQuest (see [here](http://developer.mapquest.com/web/products/featured/as3-flex-flash-mobile)).